EQUALITY AND DIVERISTY

 - Delivering an inclusive and diverse curriculum which celebrates diversity and promotes equality (for example, reading lessons based on a diverse range of texts in KS3 English).

-- Engaging with award schemes and programmes which encourage an appreciation of diversity (for example, the Red Kite Alliance RED Award and the Stonewall School & College Champion Award and the International and World Schools award).
+- Engaging with award schemes, organisations and programmes which encourage an appreciation of diversity (for example, the Red Kite Alliance RED Award and the Stonewall School & College Champion Award).

-- Providing training for staff on gender identity, pronouns and non-binary students
+- Providing timely training and information for staff on gender, the use of pronouns, and fully inclusive practice regarding non-binary students

-- Providing a wide range of international visits for students, with at least ten overseas visits on offer each year (subject to Covid restrictions – not possible 2020-2022).
+- Providing a wide range of international visits for students, with at least ten overseas visits on offer each year.

-- Giving students opportunities to take part in international partnership projects with schools in other countries (for example, an MFL project with a school in Nicaragua and one in Madrid).
+- Giving students opportunities to take part in international partnership projects with schools in other countries, for example the French and Spanish exchanges and World Challenge.

-- Holding an annual Diversity Day each year in June with the participation of all 6 world religions, African drumming, the deaf community as well as workshops that reflect the protected characteristics so that staff and students are informed and enriched.
+- Holding an annual Year 9 Diversity Day each year with representatives from the 6 world religions, African drumming, the deaf community as well as workshops that reflect the protected characteristics so that staff and students are informed and enriched.

 - Inviting ‘role models’ from diverse backgrounds to work with our students to counter misconceptions, raise awareness and build empathy (for example, MESMAC and our links with Ilkley Pride and Ilkley Youth to promote and celebrate the LGBTQ+ community and help build the rainbow flag).

-- Providing opportunities for students to engage with the wider community (for example, through community volunteering programmes: colour rush, litter picking, Ilkley Pride and local charities.)
+- Providing opportunities for students to engage with the wider community (for example, through community volunteering programmes: the PTA Colour Rush, litter picking, Ilkley Pride and local charities.)

 OBJECTIVE |